 Maple interns receive in-depth training regarding the sugaring process and the use of sugaring equipment.

-In addition to the shared responsibilities that all interns fullfill, like leading walks on the trails and developing and implementing live animal programs, each intern also chooses special projects based on their personal interests and professional goals to work on throughout their internship.
+In addition to the shared responsibilities that all interns fulfill, like leading walks on the trails and developing and implementing live animal programs, each intern also chooses special projects based on their personal interests and professional goals to work on throughout their internship.
 To see some examples of special projects, take a look at the "Special Projects" block on this page.